-Z-Push is an open-source application to synchronize ActiveSync compatible devices such as mobile phones, tablets and mobile phones.
-With a history of over 6 years of successful synchronization with multiple backends Z-Push is the leading open source push synchronization.
+Z-Push is an open-source application to synchronize ActiveSync compatible devices such as mobile phones, tablets and Outlook 2013 and above.
+With a history of over 9 years of successful synchronization with multiple backends Z-Push is the leading open source push synchronization.

 Mobile data synchronization is becoming increasingly important for many people, and various standards have arisen to perform this two-way copying ‘over-the-air’.
 The most important platforms that can do wireless synchronisation are ActiveSync that is used to communicate with Exchange Server and Research-in-Motion’s BlackBerry Enterprise Server (BES).
 Both solutions require proprietary server-side software from the vendor, therefore limiting the use of PIMs (personal information managers) to either wired synchronization or irritating 3rd-party synchronizers requiring the installation of client software on the PDA.

-Being an opensource project under the GPL, it allows developers to add their own backend so that Z-Push can communicate with their groupware solution.
+Being an opensource project under the AGPL v3, it allows developers to add their own backend so that Z-Push can communicate with their groupware solution.

-Currently, Z-Push is available with four backends: the IMAP and the maildir backend for e-mail synchronisation, the vCard backend for contact synchronisation and one for the Zarafa package which allows full synchronization of E-mail, Calendar, Contacts and Tasks.
+Currently, Z-Push is available with the following backends: the IMAP and the maildir backends for e-mail synchronisation, the vCard and CardDAV backends for contact synchronisation, CalDAV backend for calendar and task synchronisation and one for the Kopano package which allows full synchronisation of E-mail, Calendar, Contacts and Tasks.
+There are also a SQL backend to save the states in a database and searchLDAP backend for Global Address List search.
 We expect that other backends arise in the near future as the opensource community gets the grips with the new possibilities.

 Z-Push was developed and tested with the Apache2 Webserver and PHP.
 There are also known implementations running with nginx, lighttpd.

 Z-Push was initially developed by Zarafa Deutschland GmbH (Germany).